kyrers/damn-vulnerable-defi/README.md

-Forked from the [original](https://github.com/tinchoabbate/damn-vulnerable-defi) repo built by [damnvulnerabledefi.xyz](https://damnvulnerabledefi.xyz), this repository will contain my solutions and explanations for each challenge, in it's respective file.
+Forked from the [original](https://github.com/tinchoabbate/damn-vulnerable-defi) repo built by [damnvulnerabledefi.xyz](https://damnvulnerabledefi.xyz), this repository will contain my solutions and explanations for each challenge.
+Relevant files are in each respective folder.

 [Unstoppable](#unstopabble)